Documentation that supports real operations

 Structured response guidance for abnormal events, incidents and degraded operating states.

-Approval models, revision control, documentation ownership and operational decision structure.
+Approval models, document ownership, revision control, review cycles and operational decision structure.

 TPLTemplates

-Reusable structures for SOPs, MOPs, EOPs, risk assessments and maintenance planning.
+Reusable structures for SOPs, MOPs, EOPs, risk assessments, operational reviews and maintenance planning.

 FWOperational Frameworks